delphiki/Playr/README.markdown

 Some browsers disable XMLHttpRequest on local files by default.

 * Opera: enable opera:config#UserPrefs|AllowFileXMLHttpRequest
-* Chrome: launch it with --allow-file-access-from-files (to be tested)
+* Chrome: launch it with --allow-file-access-from-files

 ## Usage